Georgea75/Edgar/README.md

-# Rhombus Assessment
+# Edgar

-This application was designed to fulfil the requirements of the RhombusAI take-home assessment.
-It is a web application that processes and presents data.
+Edgar is a web application that processes and presents data.
 Under the hood, it imports the provided data into a Pandas data frame while performing type inference.
 Additionally, it offers users the capability to manually override the inferred types.

 ## Installation